Emergency vehicle lighting: Green

 These are used to denote a stationary ambulance, fire or police command motor vehicle.
 In Queensland it is also used on some Queensland Parks and Wildlife Service (QPWS) fire units along with the amber.
 Further, in Queensland, some municipal animal control units use a green and amber light combination.
 In addition to indicating a command point, some Australian fire services, particularly ones that fight rural fires, use green lights to indicate a fill point, I.e. a place where a tanker can fill up with water, like a large water tanker or a pump trailer situated next to a dam/lake.
 Further to this, some fire services utilise alternating white and green lights to identify a fill point, in order to differentiate from command vehicles.
 Due to camera speed and red-light enforcement, costly green Hella Surface Mount LED Courtesy Lamps are fitted near the number plates of NSW Ambulances, to indicate that the rapidly flashing emergency lights are also in operation.

 Blue

 Blue lights are reserved for emergency motor vehicles in general, such as police, fire, ambulance, State Emergency Service and traffic commanders.
 Blue by itself is also used by airport emergency vehicles to designate a command vehicle.
-In 2018, NSW Police unsuccessfully Trialled using only blue lights on some highway patrol vehicles, with subsequent vehicles utilising the standard red/blue configuration.
+Historically, blue by itself was used by all State and Federal Police from the 1960s until the 1990s when all agencies began to switch to a common red/blue mix.
+In 2018, NSW Police partially reintroduced only-blue lights as a trial on some highway patrol vehicles, which was ultimately evaluated unsuccessful.
+Subsequent vehicles delivered to the force were commissioned with the standard red/blue configuration.